Part 1 - Basic Wastewater Treatment Operations (5 days)

 - A written theory exam.

 - An on-site competency assessment held at the operator's own treatment works.

-A Certificate of Completion – Basic Wastewater Treatment Operations will be issued by the Department of Planning, Industry and Environment to successful candidates.
+A Certificate of Completion – Basic Wastewater Treatment Operations will be issued by the Department of Planning and Environment to successful candidates.
 This certificate is applicable for operating a basic wastewater treatment plant (pond and trickling filter based systems).
 This course is a prerequisite for Part 2 – Advanced Wastewater Treatment Operations course.

 It is strongly recommended that operators have a minimum of 4-6 weeks full time experience on a sewage treatment works prior to attending the course.
 It is also recommended that operators review the manual and mathematics tutorial examples prior to commencement of the course.
 Course notes will be supplied for pre-course study and future reference.

 What is included?

 Course notes and on-site examination at the operator's own treatment works.
-Morning and afternoon tea will be provided for the five-day workshop.
+Lunch, morning tea and afternoon tea will be provided for the five-day workshop.

 What is not included?

-Writing material, calculator, accommodation, meals, transport to and from the course.
+Writing material, calculator, accommodation, other meals not specified, transport to and from the course.

 Information on course dates, locations and costs can be found in the course schedule.